The aim of the course is to provide the microeconomic foundations to

 The Market Equilibrium

-The case of perfect competition.
+The case of perfect competition and distributive efficiency.
 Non competitive markets: monopoly and

 The Human Capital